Belize

 - Zone D: Shark Ray Alley

-The first zone, Zone A, is just a fifteen minute boat ride from San Pedro and a thirty minute boat ride from Caye Caulker.
-During the boat trip, keep an eye out for jumping rays and flying fish.
-Shark Ray Alley is an important place and often visited with tours.
-Here you have the chance to swim with nurse sharks and stingrays.
+The first zone, Zone A, is located just a fifteen-minute boat ride from San Pedro, and a thirty-minute boat ride from Caye Caulker.
+Watch out for jumping rays and flying fish during the boat trip.
+Shark Ray Alley is a major site and is frequently visited by tours.
+Here you have the opportunity to swim with nurse sharks and stingrays.

 2. Corozal District

 The Corozal District is located in the far north of Belize.
 The capital of the district is Corozal.
-Corozal forms the border between Mexico and Belize and used to be an important place on the Mayan trade route.
+Corozal forms the border between Mexico and Belize and was formerly an important place on the Maya trade route.

 Shipstern Nature Reserve

-Shipstern Nature Reserve is a conservation area in the Corozal District of northeast Belize.
-The reserve consist of mangrove forests, tropical dry forests and a coral reef just off the coast.
+Shipstern Nature Reserve is a conservation area in the Corozal District.
+The reserve consists of mangrove forests, tropical dry forests, and a coral reef just off the coast.
 It is a biodiversity hotspot due to the many animal and plant species.
-More than 300 species of bird live here and you can see monkeys, iguanas and crocodiles.
-It is also the habitat of the jaguar, manatee and the endangered Central American tapir.
+Over 300 species of birds live there, and you can see monkeys, iguanas, and crocodiles.
+Additionally, it is also the habitat of the jaguar, manatee, and the endangered Central American tapir.
 Did you know that Burgers’ Zoo protects this reserve?

 3. Orange Walk District

-The Orange Walk District is located in northwestern Belize on is adjacent to the border of Mexico and Guatemala.
-The capital of the district is the city of the name Orange Walk.
-The district is mainly known for the Mayan city of Lamanai.
+The Orange Walk District is located in the northwest of Belize, on the border with Mexico and Guatemala.
+The capital of the district is the city of Orange Walk, which it is named after. the district is primarily known for the Mayan city of Lamanai.

 Mayan city Lamanai

 Lamanai was formerly inhabited by the Maya.
-Until now, not everything of this special Mayan city has been discovered.
-The ruins are scattered in the tropical rainforest where colorful birds fly by and monkeys swing though the trees.
-Lamanai is quite difficult to reach, so it is still very unspoilt and there are often few tourists.
+To this day, not everything about this remarkable city has been discovered.
+The ruins are scattered throughout the tropical rainforest, where colorful birds fly by and monkeys swing through the trees.
+Lamanai is quite difficult to reach, which means it remains very pristine and there are often few other tourists.

 Boat safari to Lamanai

-During your tour through Belize, discover the ancient Mayan city of Lamanai.
-Just the way to get there is already unique.
-By boat you will sail for about one and a half hour on the New River, a beautiful boat trip.
-You sail through swamp plains with the jungle in the background.
-From the boat you can spot crocodiles, monkeys, iguanas, turtles and tropical birds.
+Discover the ancient Maya city of Lamanai during your tour of Belize.
+The way to get there alone is a very unique experience.
+You will travel by boat for about an hour and a half along the New River, a beautiful journey.
+You will sail through swamp plains with the jungle in the background.
+From the boat you can spot crocodiles, monkeys, iguanas, turtles, and tropical birds.
 Along the way you will also see a Mennonite community.

 4. Cayo District

 The Cayo District is located in western Belize and borders Guatemala.
-Two rivers run through the district, namely the Macal and Mopan rivers.
+Two rivers flow through the district: the Macal and Mopan rivers.
 The capital of the district is San Ignacio.
-Also in the district is the capital Belmopan, the Mennonite village Spanish Lookout and the border village Benque Viejo del Carmen.
-The Cayo District is known for its untouched nature, the ancient Mayan cities and the adventurous activities.
-Overnight stays in this district should therefore not be missed in your trip through Belize!
+The capital city Belmopan, the Mennonite village of Spanish Lookout, and the border village of Benque Viejo del Carmen are also located in this district.
+The Cayo District is known for its pristine nature, ancient Mayan cities, and adventurous activities.
+Therefore, overnight stays in this district should not be missed when travelling to Belize.

 San Ignacio

-San Ignacio is the most famous place in the Cayo district.
-During your tour of Belize in San Ignacio, discover the local market.
+San Ignacio is the most famous town in the Cayo District.
+Discover the local market in San Ignacio.
 Here, local artisans and farmers from nearby Mennonite villages sell their products.
-Among other things, food, spices, clothing and souvenirs are being sold.
+Food items, clothing, spices, and souvenirs are among the items sold.

-It is also possible to come face to face with endangered green iguanas at the San Ignacio Resort Hotel.
-Here iguanas are taken care of and cared for with the aim of releasing the majority back into nature.
+Also, come face-to-face with endangered green iguanas at San Ignacio Resort Hotel.
+Here, iguanas are rescued and cared for with the goal of releasing the majority back into the wild.

 Adventurous activities

-The Cayo District is known for its adventurous activities.
-For the more adventurous it is possible to go ziplining, hiking, horseback riding, canoeing, tubing and cave swimming.
-A unique tour is the ATM (Actun Tunichil Muknal) tour, where you crawl and swim through a cave with a guide and see Mayan remains and offerings.
+The Cayo District is known for its various adventurous activities.
+Adventurers can go ziplining, hiking, horseback riding, canoeing, tubing, and caving.
+A unique tour is the ATM (Actun Tunichil Muknal) tour, where you can crawl and swim through the cave with a guide and see Mayan remains and offerings.

 Mountain Pine Ridge Reserve

 An unpaved road leads through the reserve to the Mayan city of Caracol.
-This is the largest and most impressive Mayan ruins in Belize.
-The further you drive, the more the tropical rainforest gives you a view of vast pine trees, high mountain cliffs and vast valleys.
-Discover the cascading waterfalls and mysterious caves with an experienced guide.
-Spot unique bird species and unique animals like pumas, tapirs, jaguars and kinkajoes.
-Also visit the lookout point of the 488-meter-high Thousand Foot Falls, the highest waterfall in Central America.
-If you want to swim at a waterfall, Unico Travel recommends going to Big Rock Falls, for example.
+This is the largest and most impressive Mayan ruin in Belize.
+The further you drive, the more the tropical rainforest gives way to vast pine forests, high mountain cliffs, and expansive valleys.
+Discover the cascading waterfalls and mysterious caves together with an experienced guide.
+Spot unique bird species and unique animals such as pumas, tapirs, jaguars, and kinkajous.

 Other activities

 At the Belize Botanic Gardens, you will learn all about the country’s flowers, plants, and trees.
-Also discover Belize’s countless butterfly species at a local butterfly farm.
-Take an evening walk and look for animals that come to life in the dark!
+Also, discover Belize’s countless butterfly species at a local butterfly farm.
+Take an evening stroll and look for the animals that come out in the dark!

 Staying the night in the Cayo District

-There are several accommodation options.
-You can choose to spend the night in San Ignacio, but it is much more fun to spend the night in the nearby jungle on the Macal River.
-Here you will find several ecolodges where you can also experience many activities such as tubing, kayaking and hiking.
+There are various accommodation options.
+You can choose to stay in San Ignacio, but it is more fun to stay in the nearby jungle along the Macal River.
+Here you will find various eco-lodges where you can enjoy many activities, such as hiking, tubing, and kayaking.

 5. Stann Creek District

 The Stann Creek District is located in eastern Belize on the Caribbean Sea.
-The capital is Dangriga.
-On the coast are several small towns and fishing villages, each with their own character, such as Hopkins and Placencia.
-These places often act as a starting point to discover the beautiful cayes in the barrier reef.
-Further inland, discover untouched nature with waterfalls, mountains and rainforests.
-A visit to this area is one of the highlights of your tour of Belize.
+The capital of the district is Dangriga.
+Along the coast lie various small towns and fishing villages, each with its own character, such as Hopkins and Placencia.
+These places often serve as a starting point for exploring the stunning cayes in the barrier reef.
+Further inland, discover pristine nature with waterfalls, mountains, and rainforests.
+A visit to this area is one of the highlights when travelling to Belize.

 Hopkins

-Hopkins is a small and authentic village and consists of only one dirt road that runs parallel to the beach.
-There is a cozy laidback atmosphere and it is not touristy at all.
-The village is considered the cultural center for the Garifuna culture.
-Take a drum lesson, rent a SUP board or go kayaking and fishing.
-There are also various diving and snorkeling tours that you can take and it is recommended to walk in the Cockscomb Basin Wildlife Sanctuary.
+Hopkins is a small and authentic village consisting of just one dirt road running parallel to the beach.
+It has a cozy, laid-back atmosphere and is not yet touristic at all.
+The village is considered the cultural center for Garifuna culture.
+Take a drum lesson, rent a SUP board, or go kayaking and fishing.
+There are also various diving and snorkeling tours available, and hiking in the Cockscomb Basin Wildlife Sanctuary is highly recommended.

 Placencia

-The Placencia Peninsula is located in southeastern Belize.
-Firstly, it is a nice place to relax and enjoy the sandy beaches at the end of your tour through Belize.
-Stroll along the colorful Caribbean footpath past the shops, stalls, restaurants and bars.
-Secondly, Placencia is the ideal place to discover the underwater world of Belize.
-Discover beautiful places such as South Water Caye and Silk Cayes.
-Finally, from Placencia, you can also take a day trip to the Cockscomb Basin Wildlife Sanctuary or the Monkey River.
-In Placencia you spend the night in a luxurious villa or a beach house.
+The Placencia peninsula is located in the southeast of Belize.
+It is a lovely place to unwind at the end of your journey and enjoy the sandy beaches.
+Stroll along the colorful Caribbean path past the shops, stalls, restaurants, and bars.
+Placencia is the ideal place to discover the underwater world of Belize.
+Explore stunning spots such as South Water Caye and Silk Cayes.
+Furthermore, from Placencia, you can take a day trip to the Cockscomb Basin Wildlife Sanctuary or the Monkey River.
+In Placencia, you will stay in a luxurious villa or a beach house.

 Mayflower Bocawina National Park

-In the south of the Stann Creek district is the Mayflower Bocawina National Park.
-In the park you can take beautiful walks along various Mayan sites and waterfalls.
-You can also zipline and abseil down a waterfall.
+Mayflower Bocawina National Park is located in the south of the Stann Creek district.
+In the park, you can take beautiful walks past various Maya sites and waterfalls.
+You can also go ziplining and abseiling down a waterfall.

 Cockscomb Basin Wildlife Sanctuary

-Cockscomb Basin Wildlife Sanctuary is the only official jaguar sanctuary in the world.
+Cockscomb Basin Wildlife Sanctuary is the only official jaguar reserve in the world.
 Take a walk through the jungle past colorful flowers such as orchids and bromeliads.
-Also discover the waterfalls and go tubing.
-Along the way you have the chance to see tropical birds and howler monkeys and with luck a tapir.
-The chance of actually spotting a jaguar is quite small, because these animals are mainly active at night.
-You can, however, look for traces of these impressive animals together with a guide.
+Also discover the waterfalls, and go tubing.
+Along the way, you have the chance to see tropical birds and howler monkeys, and with luck, even a tapir.
+The chances of actually spotting a jaguar is quite small, as these animals are mainly active at night.
+However, you can go looking for tracks of these impressive animals together with a guide.

 6. Toledo District

-The Toledo District is located in the south of Belize on the Caribbean Sea and the border with Guatemala.
-It is one of the least visited districts of Belize.
-You will find pristine rainforests and rivers.
-The capital is the Punta Gorda.
+The Toledo District is located in the south of Belize, on the Caribbean Sea, and the border with Guatemala.
+It is one of the least visited districts in Belize.
+You will find pristine rainforests and rivers there.
+The capital is Punta Gorda.

 Culture

-Unique to the area is the richness of cultures.
+Unique to the area is the richness of culture.
 It is the home of the Garifuna culture.
-In addition, you will also find the Mayan culture here.
-Visit a cocoa farm and learn how chocolate is made.
-Cocoa is important within the Mayan culture.
-Also visit a Kek’chi Maya family where you can see how the Maya used to live and how they live today.
-Also discover the Mayan settlements of Lubaantun and Nim Li Punit.
+In addition, you will also find Maya culture here.
+Visit a cacoa farm and learn how chocolate is made.
+Cocoa is important within Maya culture.
+Also visit a Kek’chi Maya family where you can see how the Maya lived in the past and how they live to this day.
+Furthermore, discover the Maya settlements of Lubaantun and Nim Li Punit.

 Punta Gorda

 Punta Gorda is a relaxed Caribbean fishing village.
 Visit the local market and see the fishermen with their freshly caught fish.
-Punta Gorda is the ideal base to discover the nearby nature.
+Punta Gorda is the ideal base for exploring the nearby nature.

 Rio Blanco National Park

-Rio Blanco National Park is a protected nature reserve with lots of flora and fauna.
+Rio Blanco National Park is a protected nature reserve with abundant flora and fauna.
 The park consists of mountainous rainforests.
-In the park you will also find the Rio Blanco Falls waterfalls, which are thirty meters wide and six meters high.
+In the park, you will also find the Rio Blanco Falls, which are thirty meters wide and six meters high.

 Caves

-In the Toledo district there are several caves that you can walk through with a guide.
-Discover for example the Hokeb Ha Cave, Tiger Cave and Laguna Cave.
+In the Toledo district, there are various caves that you can walk through with a guide.
+Discover, for example, the Hokeb Ha Cave, the Tiger Cave, and the Laguna Cave.

 Monkey River

-From Punta Gorda or Placencia it is recommended to take a boat trip on the Monkey River.
-Spot tropical birds, butterflies, crocodiles, iguanas, howler monkeys and with luck even manatees along the way!
+It is highly recommended to take a boat trip to the Monkey River from Punta Gorda or Placencia.
+Along the way, it is possible to spot tropical birds, butterflies, crocodiles, iguanas, howler monkeys, and with luck, even manatees!
 A fun experience during your trip through Belize!

 Public transport

 The cheapest way to travel in Belize is by bus.
 There are different types of buses.
-There are American school buses and more luxurious buses.
+There are American school buses, and more luxurious buses.
 Unico Travel advises against travelling by bus.
-It is much more comfortable, safer and faster to travel by private transfers or rental car.
+It is much more comfortable, safer, and faster, to travel by private transfer or by rental car.

 Water Taxis

 It is nice to start your trip of Belize at Ambergris Caye or Caye Caulker.
 These islands can be reached from Belize City by water taxi.
-It is about 45 minutes by boat to Caye Caulker and an hour and a half to Ambergris Caye.
-They are covered water taxis.
+It takes about 45 minutes to sail to Caye Caulker and an hour and a half to Ambergris Caye.
+The water taxi’s are covered with a roof.

 Private transfers

-Unico Travel often organizes private transfers for many travellers.
-The advantage of private transfers is that you will receive a lot of explanation from the driver along the way.
-The driver also knows nice restaurants and places of interest to make stops along the way.
-The driver knows the roads like no other and you can fully enjoy the journey.
+Unico Travel frequently organizes private transfers for many travellers.
+The advantage of private transfers is that you receive plenty of information from the driver along the way.
+The driver also often knows nice restaurants and when to make stops for incredible sights during the journey.
+They know the roads like no other.

 Domestic flights

-In Belize, many domestic flights are used.
+Domestic flights are widely used in Belize.
 It is an easy and fast way to travel to a new area.
-Unico Travel often chooses to fly from the south of Belize to the international airport in one go.
-This saves a lot of time and is also a nice way to see Belize.
-There are also flights to the islands flying over the azure sea and various cayes.
+Unico Travel often chooses to fly directly from the south of Belize to the international airport.
+This saves a lot of time, and it is also a fun way to see Belize.
+There are also flights to the islands, flying over the azure blue sea and various cayes.

 The international airports of Belize are: Belize City Philip SW Goldson International Airport and Belize City Municipal Airport.
 Local airports can be found in Belize City, Caye Caulker, San Pedro, Corozal, Dangriga, Placencia and Punta Gorda.